Integrated Planning for Municipal Stormwater and Wastewater

 An integrated plan is a process that identifies efficiencies from separate wastewater and stormwater programs to best prioritize capital investments and achieve our human health and water quality objectives.
 This approach can also lead to more sustainable and comprehensive solutions, such as green infrastructure, that improve water quality and provide multiple benefits that enhance community vitality.

-The table below illustrates the six elements of an integrated plan from the 2012 Integrated Municipal Stormwater and Wastewater Planning Approach Framework:
+The six elements of an integrated plan from the 2012 Integrated Planning Framework:

 |1||A description of the water quality, human health and regulatory issues to be addressed in the plan.|